antfarmar/Unity-Tanks-Tutorial/README.md

    * Script Component for Tank GameObject to control its movement
    * coding MonoBehaviour Event methods (Awake, Start, Update, etc)
 * Vector manipulation math for Rigidbody movement by applying forces via method calls
-* Quaternion represenatation in Unity for rotations of Transformations
+* Quaternion representation in Unity for rotations of Transformations
-   *  Quaternion.Euler() method for easy euler angle conversions
+   *  Quaternion.Euler() method for easy Euler angle conversions

 ===================================================================================================